 The First World War interrupted the development of the breeding, for showing, of all chickens not just Barnevelders.

 The breed was introduced into England after the breed was seen at the World poultry congress in 1921 and shortly after a shipment of day old chicks was flown to the UK, spare birds were sold quickly and the Barnevelder club was formed the year after.

-Classic painting - notice the solid black breast
+Below: Classic oil painting of the barnevelder, notice the solid black breast.

 Original artist A.J.
 Simpson.
 Poster was a free gift in feathered World Magazine in October 1926

 When the Barnevelder breed was first being standardised, it should be remembered that the plumage pattern were variable and a breed standard could not be published for the Barnevelder until the matter had been fully settled.

 The British Barnevelder club couldn’t just translate and ratify the standard of the Netherlands as the plumage varied there as well.